The Contemplative Foundation

 For young men, thirteen and older · a guide for the fathers, mentors, and brothers who lead them

 For most of your life, something has been fighting for your attention — a screen, a feed, a coach, a crowd.
 This is ten weeks of learning to give your attention back — to God, to your own soul, and to the men around you — on purpose.
-It is built on three streams: the practices Jesus actually did, the desert tradition of watching what stirs inside you, and the Beatitudes — Jesus’ blueprint for a life that is genuinely blessed.
+Ten evenings, ten weeks running.
+We eat together, we take up one ancient practice and talk it over honestly, and then we let the conversation go wherever it needs to go.
+Nothing here is a lecture.
 We cannot make the wind blow.
 But we can learn to raise a sail.

 Carry One Small Thing